ngs-doo/dsl-json/README.md

 This avoids the need for reflection, provides compile time safety and allows for some advanced configurations.
 Processor will register optimized converters into `META-INF/services`.
 This will be loaded during `DslJson` initialization with `ServiceLoader`.
+Since v1.8.0 naming conventions will be used for Java8 converters (`package._NAME_DslJsonConverter`) which works even without loading services upfront.
 Converters will be created even for dependent objects which don't have `@CompiledJson` annotation.
 This can be used to create serializers for pre-existing classes without annotating them.